Most Wanted! Phyllis Hyman – You Know How To Love Me (Arista)

 – James Mtume, a singer, songwriter, and multi instrumentist, and Reggie Lucas (himself a guitarist and songwriter too) met during their days as members of the Miles Davis band in the early 70’s.

-Together, they produced an impressive series of oustanding gems.
+Together, they produced an impressive series of outstanding gems.
 Among their most memorable ones: ‘Back Together Again’ for Roberta Flack & Donny Hathaway.
 ‘You Know How To Love Me’ for Phyllis Hyman.
-‘What Cha Gonna Do With My Lovin” for Stephanie Mills.
-Or ‘Say You Will’ for Eddie Henderson.
+‘What Cha Gonna Do With My Lovin” and ‘Put Your Body In It’ for Stephanie Mills.
+But also ‘Say You Will’ for Eddie Henderson and Real Thing‘s ‘She’s A Groovy Freak’.

 Ultimately they would work together on the two first albums of Mtume (‘Kiss This World Goodbye’ and ‘In Search Of The Rainbow Seekers’) before parting ways by the beginning of the 80’s.